Royal Greenhouses of Laeken: Visit

-The royal complex can only be visited each year during a two-week period in April–May, when most flowers are in full bloom.
-It is the opportunity to discover one of the most remarkable monuments of Belgian heritage and to admire the collections of exotic plants and flowers, some of which have been brought back from expeditions to the Congo for Leopold II.
+The royal complex is only open to visitors for a two-week period each year in April–May, when most of the flowers are in full bloom.
+During this period, visitors can walk through the complex and view the exotic plant and flower collections, some of which have been brought back from expeditions to the Congo for Leopold II.

 Other times, the greenhouses are visited by heads of state during official visits.
 Famous visitors have included: